 That’s it—no essay, no birth certificate unless asked.
 Scan them clear for online apps.
 Lost something?
 Hit the helpline before wasting a trip.

 Alright, legend—no more excuses.
-Applying for a Himmat Card is easier than dodging Lahore traffic, but you have to follow the steps or get ghosted.
-Everything funnels through the PSER survey first (Punjab’s poverty radar).
-Pick your method—home, office, or with backup.
-Takes 15-45 mins tops.
-Phase 3 is open till the end of Dec, so hustle.
+Applying for a Himmat Card is easier than dodging Lahore traffic, but you have to follow the steps.
+Alright, here’s how to get started.
+Applying for a Himmat Card is simpler than navigating Lahore traffic, but you have to follow the steps, or your application won’t move forward.
+Every application goes through the PSER survey (Punjab’s Poverty Assessment System) first.
+Choose your method—home, office, or with assistance.
+It takes 15–45 minutes.
+Phase 3 runs until the end of December, so act quickly.

 Method 1: Online PSER Survey at Home (With Screenshots)

-This is the lazy king’s way—do it in pyjamas.
+This is the lazy king’s way—do it in pajamas.
 90% success if your net’s decent.

-• Create Account: Punch in your 13-digit CNIC, mobile (for OTP), email, and district/tehsil.
+- Create Account: Enter your 13-digit CNIC, mobile number (for OTP), email, and district/tehsil.
 Set a password (don’t use “password123”).
 Screenshot: The form with dropdowns for Punjab divisions—pick yours, hit submit.
 OTP lands in 30 secs.

 Done.
 Approval?
 2-4 weeks.
-Card mails to your door.
+Cards mailed to your door.
 Pro tip: Use Chrome on Android—it glitches less.

 Method 2: Offline Union Council Visit